-Grace focuses on international business and China law.
+Grace focuses on international business and China law and she is our lead attorney on China labor and employment law.
 Grace is admitted to practice law in the States of New York and Washington.
-Grace is our lead attorney on China labor and employment law.

 Grace received her bachelor’s degree from Peking University School of Law (“Beida”) and her J.D. from the University of Washington School of Law.
 During law school, Grace won “Best Written Contract” in the University of Washington Contract Drafting & Negotiation Competition and the Pro Bono Student of the Year Award for her involvement in several community-based volunteer legal service projects.